firedev/pf-website/src/trip.md

 ## 1. Set.

 First is the mindset.
 Approach this with eagerness to accept whatever comes your way.
 Remember, you're only seeing yourself.
-I try to tune in by asking myself some philosophical questions "How to live?", "What am I doing?", "What is my best move?" and the like.
+I try to tune in by asking myself some philosophical questions "Who am I?", "What do I want?", "What do I do?", "Where do I go?", I'll put up a list of for the self-guided sessions.

 ## 2. Setting.

 Setting is time, space and the environment.
 I've found that early mornings in a remote, people-free location work best.
 For those who thrive at night, I suggest trying it alone outside during a full moon.
 So you don't bang into something in total darkness.
 Prepare the playlist, only top-shelf golden tracks, no words.
 DJ Mixes work wonders.
 See the examples in (Music)[/music]

-## 3. Sitter.
+## 3. ~~Sitter.~~ Trip advisor.

 In a few trips you grow enough neurons to be always in control.
 I recommend the first breaktrough trip to be done with an experienced guide to help dive in and out.
 It's important to record the insights while you see the world as it is.
 If everything goes super smooth — the guide melts into the background so you could concentrate on yourself.

-Then you should start using your new abilities, while the gates inside are open to learn what it's like.
+You should start using your new abilities, while the gates inside are still open.
+Grow new neural connections towards them.
 The forward thinking, seeing things as they are, and the life control.
-This is why a coaching session is a must.
+This is why a coaching session is a must to properly integrate it.
+The questions start flowing in immediately.
+I'll put a list too.

 <div class="bg-sky-100 rounded-xl p-16 max-w-screen-xl my-16">
   <h1 class="mt-0">My next moves: